olulesi/project-2/README.md

 We accumulated the resources needed and the dependencies we would like to include such as Bulma and Axios on Bear Notes.

-Furthermore, a breakdown of each of OUR major components and what the functionality of each component would look like.
+Furthermore, a breakdown of each of our major components and what the functionality of each component would look like.

-When then moved on to testing the requests we wanted on Insomnia to make sure it was showing results as expected and giving us a greater idea of what information we would like to show.
+We then moved on to testing the requests we wanted on Insomnia to make sure it was showing results as expected and giving us a greater idea of what information we would like to show.

+### Division of Work

+Since we were dealing in a short time frame we decided to work through the whole project together.
+As a pair, we thought tackling each component and feature would save time more compared to individually especially when solving errors and writing code.

 ### Home and Index Page

 <!-- <img src="src/styles/images/homePageProject2.gif" /> -->

-Then we started in implementing the search request of the meal DB to our website by creating a form with an input search and using the input result as a part of the request to the mealDB API to output the results which is the index of meals that have the ingredient of what was submitted in the form.
+Then we started implementing the search request of the meal DB to our website by creating a form with an input search.
+We then used the input result as a part of the request to the mealDB API to output the results.
+This will display the index of meals that have the ingredient of what was submitted in the form.

 ```
 import React from 'react'